 The second easiest Personality to recognize is the Perfect Melancholy, mainly because they are the exact opposite of the Popular Sanguine.
 Where the Sanguine lives life loud and wide open, the Melancholy is known for his quiet voice (and tendency to mumble), quiet clothing (traditional, no loud patterns or colors combinations here), closed mouth (doesn’t talk much), and closed life (operates on a “need to know” basis).

-These “Detail-People” are perfectionists, tending to focus on the individual trees, instead of the forest as a whole, and can detect a flaw in a single leaf faster than anyone else.
+These “Detail-People” are perfectionists, tending to focus on the individual trees (like a beaver! 😂), instead of the forest as a whole, and can detect a flaw in a single leaf faster than anyone else.
 My radiologist father is a Perfect Melancholy, and because he catches such small details, he is definitely the one you want reading your x-rays and CT scans.

 However, when a Melancholy spots an imperfection in her life, she can become depressed.
 These individuals are generally very intelligent, highly artistic, but tend to be moody when life isn’t as perfect as they would like.